DataPsycho/my-emotions/README.md

 # My Emotion Text Insights API
-The My Emotion Text Insights API is a ML model API for predicting the score of an Instrument review in three diccerent category `satisfied`, `moderate`, `not-satisfied` (Labels: 2, 1, 0).
+The My Emotion Text Insights API is a ML model API for predicting the score of an Instrument review in three different category `satisfied`, `moderate`, `not-satisfied` (Labels: 2, 1, 0).
 The model is trained on top of Amazon Musical Instrument Review data set.